 - Pour into containers and enjoy immediately or store in the fridge for later.
 Will stay good in the fridge for 1 week.

-- Optional: add a squeeze of lime and orange juice!
+- Optional: add a squeeze of lime and fresh orange!